 H-RCA is designed to maximize overall network throughput, but other objectives are possible.
 For example, if the station wished to selfishly optimize its own throughput, it could minimize the average service time of its packets.
-This would be achieved by changing (3) through appending to equations (1) and (2) a term corresponding to the mean
+This would be achieved by changing (3) through appending to equations (1) and (2) a term corresponding to the mean MAC back-off time while the packet is at the head of the line awaiting transmission.
+This quantity can be calculated based on the model introduced in [31].
+In order to implement this change, the station would need an estimate of the mean busy slot time on the medium, which would be practically challenging with existing hardware.
+Assuming this information is available, we have implemented this approach in ns-2 and the results (data not shown) display little difference from those based on equation (3).

 Fig. 22.
-Histogram of dynamic throughputs for H-RCA, SampleRate and AMRR in a 2-station WLAN.
+Histogram of dynamic throughputs for H-RCA, Minstrel, SampleRate, RRAA, AMRR and Once in a 5-station WLAN.
 Experimental data